The Path To Healing Must Go Through Truth

 - “I would consume and destroy them all by fire and sword, holding nothing back.” ~Don Diego

-With this action, they represented voices and words that often haven’t been part of this story, one that is more complex than the narrative usually offered.
+With this action, they represented voices and words that have been left out of this story, a story that is more complex than the narrative usually offered.
 In fact, the activists wore black tape over their mouths, symbolizing the silencing that has been part of the ‘official’ Fiesta story for so very long.

 What is healing?
 To me, it means bringing back together parts of ourselves and our communities that have been left out.

 Healing is a process of coming into relationship with that which we have ignored or actively pushed away– perhaps out of fear, perhaps out of pride, or for other reasons.
 Healing is about becoming whole, once again.